JustLeader69420/mmx-marlin-custom/README.md

 - Reverting to old main status screen
   - Uncomment `#define USEOLDSTATUSSCREEN` at the top in Marlin/Configuration.h, custom settings are at the top, before the Marlin configuration

+## Current issues
+ - When opening Functions menu, Storage Select menu shows first, then only after clicking back, the custom menu opens

 ## TODO
  - Try to fix weird font when Czech language
    - Change order of fonts in utf8_decode.cpp?